Recruiting other Project Leaders

 If you decide to have a written application process, you’ll need to decide whether there will be a structured series of questions, or if you’ll ask applicants to provide a CV and a written statement.

-If you’d like any advice, please ask your Project Supervisor.
+If you’d like any advice, please book a meeting with one of our advisors.

 After selecting volunteers